Overview Of The Thyroid Gland

-The thyroid gland is a large, ductless, butterfly-shaped endocrine gland located at the anterior of the neck just beneath Adam’s apple.
-This gland functions by producing hormones that regulate temperature, heartbeat, and metabolism.
+Before we delve into the symptoms, let us learn what the thyroid gland actually is.
+It is a large, ductless, butterfly-shaped endocrine gland located at the anterior of the neck just beneath the Adam’s apple.
+This gland produces hormones responsible for regulating temperature, heartbeat, and metabolism.

-Hyperthyroidism: The disorder in which the thyroid gland is overactive and produces a huge quantity of thyroid hormone.
+The disorder in which the thyroid gland is overactive and produces large quantities of the thyroid hormone.

-Racing heartbeat – An abnormal increase in the rate of the heartbeat which is called tachycardia and palpitations can be the symptoms of hyperthyroidism.
+- Tachycardia – An abnormal increase in the rate of the heartbeat.